heliogabalo/FoI/README.md

  * You should have received a copy of the GNU General Public License
  * along with FoI.
 If not, see <http://www.gnu.org/licenses/>.
  */-->

+## Table of contents

+1. File of Interest
+	1.99 Default branches.
+	1.98 Git stash.
+2. Config files
+3. Spec files
+4. Bitacora files
+5. LICENSE files
+6. README files
+7. Git ignores

-## File of Interest
+## 1. File of Interest

 A bunch of files, that for some reason, they have any interest to remark by itself.

 Examples:

-A README file that could be droped on diferent repositories, all of those belonging to different projects.
-A LICENSE file, a bitacora file, whose mision is to log the commands or scripts done while a work session.
+A README file that could be dropped on different repositories, all of those belonging to different projects.
+A LICENSE file, a bitacora file, whose mission is to log the commands or scripts done while a work session.

 All these files are a physical link of the original file and,